 Applicants are required to have completed their undergraduate studies or be in the 2nd year of their Bachelor's degree.
 Application documents are to be submitted ONLINE as a PDF in a single file in the following order:

-- informal request (see Erasmus Office instructions below)
+- informal application (see instructions below)

 - Vordiplom certificate, intermediate examination certificate or transcript of records including the number of credits obtained